-Shopify works.
+Shopify and WooCommerce work.
 That's not an opinion: it's a fact backed by millions of merchants worldwide.
-If you're a Singapore SME that launched on Shopify, made your first sales, and grew to meaningful revenue, Shopify did its job.
+If you're a Singapore SME that launched on either platform, made your first sales, and grew to meaningful revenue, that platform did its job.

 But there's a ceiling.
-The brands looking at headless ecommerce in Singapore aren't abandoning Shopify out of frustration.
-They've outgrown it.
+The brands looking at headless ecommerce in Singapore aren't abandoning Shopify or WooCommerce out of frustration.
+They've outgrown them.
 And if you're reading this, you've probably started to feel the difference.

-The Shopify Ceiling: When Your Platform Becomes Your Constraint
+The Platform Ceiling: When Shopify and WooCommerce Become Your Constraint

-You don't outgrow Shopify all at once.
+You don't outgrow these platforms all at once.
 It happens gradually: a checkout customisation that requires a developer every time, a campaign that slows your site to a crawl, an inventory system that won't sync cleanly.
 Each issue has a workaround.
 Then the workarounds start stacking up.

-Here's what that ceiling looks like in practice:
+Here's what that ceiling looks like on Shopify:

 - Your checkout flow needs custom logic (split payments, deposit-then-balance, bundles with different tax rules) and every change is a developer ticket